Sulphur Emission Control Area (SECA) & North American / Caribbean Emission Control Areas (ECA)

 1. California - came into force on 1st August 2012

-1. Caribbean (Puerto Rico and US Virgin Islands) - due to come into force in January 2014
+1. Caribbean (Puerto Rico and US Virgin Islands) - came into force in January 2014